jcward/haxe-overload/README.md

 - Your tools class must implement `SEOMacro.Overloaded`
 - Overloaded methods must be static functions of a tools class.

-## Limitations

-- The functions are renamed under the hood, so you can't call them dynamically at runtime.
-Let me know if you're interested in runtime invocation.
-- Code completion is not yet implemented, but there [is hope](https://twitter.com/Jeff__Ward/status/1014891629612707842) for proper completion...
-- See issues.

 ## Install